 Board of Directors

 The Board of Directors is responsible for the strategic direction and organizational effectiveness of the Chapter.
 The Board comprises four Senior Advisors, the Chapter President, the President-Elect, and the Past President.
 Members of this Board attend Executive Board meetings on a rotational basis, serve on Board of Directors Committees and Special Task Forces, and act as mentors to the Executive Board members.
 Three Senior Advisors are elected for three-year terms and one Senior Advisor is appointed by the Chapter President for a one-year term.
-The Past President is automatically appointed as a Senior Advisor for a one-year term.
+The Past President serves as a Senior Advisor for a one-year term in completion of the three year term to which he or she was elected.
 The Board of Directors meet at least three times a year.

-Minutes from the Board of Directors are available from the Chapter President upon request.
+Minutes from the Board of Directors are available from the Board Chair upon request.

 | Board of Directors Role